1918 Aiguillon: Orbit and classification

 Aiguillon orbits the Sun in the outer main-belt at a distance of 2.8–3.6 AU once every 5 years and 9 months (2,085 days).
 Its orbit has an eccentricity of 0.13 and an inclination of 9° with respect to the ecliptic.
 The first observation was a precovery taken at Palomar Observatory in 1954, extending the body's observation arc by 14 years prior to its official discovery observation.

 Physical characteristics

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Aiguillon measures 19.5 kilometers in diameter, and its surface has an albedo of 0.062.

 Based on a generic magnitude-diameter conversion, the body measures between 12 and 28 kilometers, for an albedo in the range of 0.05 to 0.25 and an absolute magnitude of 11.7.
-As of 2017, Aiguillons composition, rotation period and shape remain unknown.
+As of 2017, Aiguillon's composition, rotation period and shape remain unknown.